 9: Dealing with unsupportive family members or friends (and the comments).

 There’s nothing more upsetting that family members who throw out unsupportive comments about your move, especially while you’re going through the thick of it.
 The thing I try remember is that family members are trying to come to grips with the fact that you have left and are probably not coming back.
 It’s a loss and grief of their own.
 Neither easier nor worse than ours; feelings are valid no matter what.
 Support needs to be a two way street: for days that they are struggling help them with what they need; for days that you are struggling reach out for the support you need.

 10: Being misunderstood (because no one gets it until they’ve done it) —and that’s okay too.

 I’ve only recently come to the conclusion that I will never be able to explain just how life has changed for us.
 To the family members back home, who have stayed in the comfort of their familiar bubble, it’s been hard to justify certain decisions we’ve made for ourselves.
-Their judgments can feel unkind and unsupportive in the moment, but when you realize that they cannot begin to understand the emotional rollercoaster you’ve been through, you can show them grace in their ignorance.
+Their judgments can feel unkind and unsupportive in the moment.
+But you also need to realize that they cannot begin to understand the emotional rollercoaster you’ve been through, and you can show them grace in their ignorance.
 You are misunderstood for a reason; they haven’t been through what you have.

 Have you experienced any of these common challenges that expats struggle with?